PRVR: Partially Relevant Video Retrieval: Our Method

 \subsubsection{Clip-scale video representation}

-Before constructing video clips, we first downsample the input in the temporal domain to reduce the length of the feature sequence, which helps reduce the computational complexity of the model.
-Specifically, given a sequence of frame feature vectors $V$ as the input, we downsample them into a fixed number of feature vectors, where each feature vector is obtained by mean pooling over the corresponding multiple consecutive frame features.
-Then, the video is described by a sequence of new feature vectors $U\in\mathbb{R}^{d_v\times{n_u}}$, where $n_u$ indicates the number of the corresponding feature vectors.
+Before constructing video clips, we first downsample the input in the temporal domain to reduce the length of the feature sequence, which helps decrease the computational complexity of the model.
+Specifically, given a sequence of frame feature vectors $V$ as input, we downsample them into fixed $n_u$ feature vectors, where each feature vector is obtained by mean pooling over the corresponding multiple consecutive frame features.
+Then, the video is represented by a sequence of new feature vectors $U\in\mathbb{R}^{d_v\times{n_u}}$.
 In order to make the features more compact, we employ an FC layer with a ReLU activation.
-Moreover, we also use standard Transformer~\cite{vaswani2017attention} with a learned positional embedding to improve the temporal dependency of the features.
-Formally, through an FC layer and a one-layer Transformer, we obtain $U'\in\mathbb{R}^{d\times{n_u}}$:
+Moreover, in order to model temporal dependencies among the features in $U$, we use a standard Transformer with a learned positional embedding.
+Our preliminary experiment on the TVR dataset shows that the use of the Transformer is beneficial, improving R@1 from 12.8 to 13.6.
+Formally, through an FC layer and a one-layer Transformer, we obtain $U'=\{u_i\}_{i=1}^{n_u}\in\mathbb{R}^{d\times{n_u}}$ by:

 where $PE$ denotes the output of the positional embedding.
-The reduced feature array $U'$ is further used for clip-scale video representation learning.

-For clip construction, we employ a multi-scale sliding window strategy to generate video clips, as illustrated in Fig. \ref{fig:framework}.
-Note that different from previous work~\cite{zhang2020hierarchical} where video clips are of equal length and non-overlapping, our video clips are of varied lengths and overlapping.
-Concretely, we apply sliding windows of different sizes over $U'$ along its temporal dimension with a stride of 1.
-Given a sliding window of size $k$, a clip feature is obtained by mean pooling over the features within the given window.
-The resultant feature sequence is denoted as $\Phi_k$.
-Consequently, by jointly employing sliding windows of varied sizes as $\{1, 2, ..., n_u\}$, we are able to obtain $\{\Phi_1, \Phi_2, ..., \Phi_{n_u}\}$.
-Putting them together, a video can be represented a sequence of video clips $C\in\mathbb{R}^{d\times{n_c}}$:
+For holistic clip construction, we employ flexible sliding windows on $U'$ along its temporal dimension with a stride of 1, as illustrated in Fig. \ref{fig: model} (c).
+Given a sliding window of size $k$, a clip feature is obtained by mean pooling over the features within the window.
+The resulting feature sequence is denoted as $\Phi_k$ which consists of $n_{u}$\textit{-k+1} clips.
+Consequently, by jointly employing sliding windows of varied sizes as $\{1, 2, ..., n_u\}$, we obtain a set of sequences $\{\Phi_1, \Phi_2, ..., \Phi_{n_u}\}$.
+Putting them together, we get the clip-scale video features $C\in\mathbb{R}^{d\times{n_c}}$ by: